-Interesting Fact: The first California State Park, “Yo-Semite Valley,” was eventually returned to the federal government in the early 20th century and became part of the surrounding Yosemite National Park.
+Interesting Fact: The first California State Park, “Yo-Semite Valley,” was returned to the federal government in the early 20th century.
+It eventually became part of the surrounding Yosemite National Park.

 What is the purpose of your state parks project?

-This project is filling a need that already existed: the main purpose is not only to streamline the parks volunteer system but also to have a positive impact on the number of visitors that will eventually help them get more funding.
-We’re hoping that the Wilderness Patrol app will contribute to the preservations of these lands and help the parks be around for generations to come.
+This project is filling a need that already existed: the main purpose is to streamline the parks volunteer system.
+It can also have a positive impact on the number of visitors.
+This will eventually help them get more funding.
+We’re hoping that the Wilderness Patrol app will contribute to the preservation of these lands and help the parks be around for generations to come.
 This app is not for public use; it is specifically designed for Wilderness Patrol volunteers.
 All of the issues in the park need to stay within the park system to get fixed.
 Jeremy has 1,300 volunteers reporting information and before this app, it was much more difficult because the only reporting tool they had was a shared Excel sheet.

 How does the state parks app work?

-Our app can pinpoint your exact location on the map, in the middle of the forest, even without any cell service.
-It gives the Wilderness Patrol volunteers a map-based view of the parks, that they can onlay report any issues so they can see it in the map view.
+Our app can pinpoint your exact location on the map.
+It can locate you in the middle of the forest, even without any cell service.
+It gives the Wilderness Patrol volunteers a map-based view of the parks and they can onlay report any issues so they can see it in the map view.
 They can give a more detailed report of the issue, and to streamline the process all of the reports are organized into one section.
 Basically, the app allows Wilderness Patrol volunteers to crowdsource the information.